This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 If you hired a freelance proofreader, it would cost roughly 1–3 cents per word.
 That comes to $800–$2,400 for an 80,000-word manuscript.

-It’s important to note that a fast turnaround time, a highly technical text, or a document riddled with mistakes will result in a higher fee.
+It’s important to note that a fast turnaround time, a complex manuscript, or a document riddled with errors will result in a higher fee.

 I hope this article has helped you decide which book editing and proofreading service makes the most sense for you.